 In this phase, you'll create a concept for a new or improved product.
 Perhaps an app?
 A game?
 An everyday item?

 Consider what makes a product great.
-Explore the Five Levels of the Product Pyramid to understand some of the characteristics.
+Play the video to explore the Five Levels of the Product Pyramid to understand some of the characteristics.

 Before you start designing, it's helpful to do a bit of planning.
 A Design Brief helps you know where you’re headed.
-See what you need to know about your product.
+Learn about creating a design brief by reviewing each slide in the following presentation.

 With a general plan in hand, you’re ready to make your ideas tangible with a prototype!
 Designing a new product involves an iterative process, so don’t get too attached to your ideas - they may change - several times!